ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 ##Revert a commit
 {: #revert}

-Revert the changes that a commit has introduced into your active branch.
+Revert the changes that a commit introduced into your active branch.

 ### Eclipse Orion Web IDE